-Editor's Note: Its FFS how PKMF discovers each other based the Application layer UE IDs.

 4c.
 The 5G PKMF of U2U Relay forwards the Knrp and the Knrp freshness parameter 2 to the U2U Relay, by sending the U2U Key Response message.

-Editor's Note: How to provide credential in the CP based security procedure is FFS.
+Note 7: How to provide credential in the CP based security procedure is not addressed in the present document.

 NOTE 2: In this solution, the U2U relay is in the network coverage.